AqwamCreates/DataPredict-Neural/docs/API/Utilities/TensorToClassConverter.md

 #### Returns:

-* classesList:  A list of classes.
+* ClassesList:  A list of classes.
 The index of the class relates to the index of the tensor at last dimension.
 For example, {3, 1} means that the first index of the last dimension represent the class label "3", and the second index of the last dimension represent the class label "1".

 ## Inherited From